YR72dpi/mysql_error_google_scrapper/README.md

 ### Issues n° 2
 This script is caught as a robot, often, after **29** query.

->**Solution** : use a vpn after 25 query.
+>**Solution** :
+>- connect the script to a vpn and change of vpn each 25 query
+>- connect the script to a google account and manage the reCaptcha (which already trust you)
+>- Install an extension which solve the recaptcha like [Buster](https://chrome.google.com/webstore/detail/buster-captcha-solver-for/mpbjkejclgfgadiemmefgebjfooflfhl)

 ## To improve it

+As well as solve these two issues, it's could be good to :

-0. Make a filter to exclud some terms in url
+- Make a filter to exclud some terms in url
-1. Show when the recaptcha is found and removed the timeout
-2. Fix *Issues n° 1*
-3. Build a system to not get caught as a robot, like :
-    - connect the script to a vpn and change of vpn each 25 query
-    - connect the script to a google account and manage the reCaptcha(which already trust you)